entozoon/plasma-matrix-display-iot/README.md

 Please note: The API that I personally use is mine and mine alone - you'll want to roll your own.

-However, I can describe what you want it to provide - which is literally the text to display on the screen. i.e. a 16x10 string:
+However, I can describe what you want it to provide - which is literally just the text to display on the screen. i.e. a 16x10 string:

     Hello world.....
     Hello world.....